gitlabhq/gitlabhq/doc/user/gitlab_com/index.md

 [4010]: https://gitlab.com/gitlab-com/infrastructure/issues/4010 "Find a good value for maximum timeout for Shared Runners"
 [4070]: https://gitlab.com/gitlab-com/infrastructure/issues/4070 "Configure per-runner timeout for shared-runners-manager-X on GitLab.com"

-## Other admin area settings
+## Group and project settings

-This area highlights other noteworthy admin area settings on GitLab.com that differ from default settings.
-This list is not exhaustive.
+On GitLab.com, projects, groups, and snippets created after July 2019 have the `Internal` visibility setting disabled.

-NOTE: **Note:**
+You can read more about the change in the
-From July 2019, the `Internal` visibility setting is disabled for new projects, groups, and snippets on GitLab.com.
-Existing projects, groups, and snippets using the `Internal` visibility setting keep this setting.
-You can read more about the change in the [relevant issue](https://gitlab.com/gitlab-org/gitlab-ee/issues/12388).
+[relevant issue](https://gitlab.com/gitlab-org/gitlab-ee/issues/12388).